 By observation of the consecutive transits of circumpolar stars in the winter season made with the 10-feet transit instrument, the azimuth of the centre of the pillar is 179° 59’.57”, reckoning from the south round by the west; and by triangulation its distance is 68415 feet, or nearly 13 miles north of the transit instrument.”

 Page 444: “The position of the pillar is on the undulation, immediately to the east of the mountain named Blaauw Berg, distant nearly 13 miles north from the Royal Observatory.
 The pillar was built to serve as a permanent meridian mark for the 10-feet transit instrument; also for obtaining the azimuths, by direct angular measurement of the trigonometric points, that are visible from the Observatory.”

-Well there we were with ringside seats and a cloudy sky.
-Thin high level clouds which would not have been too much of a problem and thicker, discount fast moving low level clouds moving in ahead of a cold front.
-It was the low level lot that were a problem because a gap would hardly have opened up when it was promptly closed up again.
+Well, there we were with ringside seats and a cloudy sky.
+Thin high-level clouds which would not have been too much of a problem and thicker, fast-moving low-level clouds moving in ahead of a cold front.
+It was the low-level lot that was a problem because a gap would hardly have opened up when it was promptly closed up again.
 Despite the adverse conditions I did manage to get several photographs of the partially eclipsed sun.